 Using scripts to help you perform the task which you would otherwise perform by hand will save your sanity.
 Visit Doug’s Applescript for iTunes to find the type of scripts you need.

 To install a script downloaded from Doug’s Applescripts, all you need to do is copy the script to ~/Library/iTunes/Scripts/.
 If there isn’t a Script folder there, just create one.
 You’ll notice that there will be a new icon on your iTunes menu bar – that’s your Scripts menu.
 Run your script and let the magic work.

 Bring Your Library With You Wherever You Go

-Does Simplify Media ring a bell?
+Does [NO LONGER WORKS] Simplify Media ring a bell?
 It should.
 It’s a very popular, free application which streams music to and from other Simplify Media users.
 In order to listen to your music from different locations, you only need to log in to both locations with the same username.
 You can also use Simplify Media to share songs between you, your friends and family, thereby expanding your music exposure.

 Shared libraries will appear under the ‘Shared’ column in iTunes.
 It supports MP3, AAC, WMA and Apple Lossless media files.
 Simplify Media works on all operating platforms, iTunes, Winamp, Rhythmbox and even iPhone.

 That’s all for this two-part article about how to improve your iTunes experience.
 I hope that many of you found this article useful and discovered new ways to enjoy your music library and are inspired to expand your music interest to new genres.